mouse-reeve/recipes/markdown/vegan_lemon_curd.md

 Remove from heat.

-Whisk in butter and tumeric
+Whisk in butter and turmeric

 Pour into a jar and refrigerate.
 It will thicken in the fridge.